FANGELSIÐ – THE PRISON

 This beautifully designed major art book from the Icelandic Confederation of Labour gathers all the works in Ragnar at Smári’s founding collection for the first time in print.
 It was a delight to translate the essays and rich material on each painting by art historian Kristín G. Guðnadóttir and to work with museum director Elísabet Gunnarsdóttir.
 The book, published in June 2019, has been well received and has even found a place in the library at Bessastaðir, Iceland’s presidential mansion.

 It is bracing to immerse yourself in Ragnar’s values at this time in history.
-A staunch supporter of writers and artists, Ragnar said that art feeds the soul as milk feeds a newborn.
+A staunch supporter of writers and artists, Ragnar said that art feeds the adult soul as milk feeds a newborn.
 Guðnadóttir’s texts abound in commentary from Ragnar’s friends, who included Halldór Laxness, Jóhannes Kjarval, and many other authors and painters of Ragnar’s day.

 My poem to SIR WALTER RALEIGH in THE SCORES